Skip to content

 Step 5: Act from the New Identity

 Start taking actions that someone with your desired capability would take, even before you feel ready.
+If you can't take action just yet, then start small by speaking the way that person would speak.
+If you can't do that, then at least start thinking like they think.

 Advanced Techniques for High Achievers

-The Surgical Request Method:
+The Focused Feedback Request Method:

 Instead of: "I need feedback on my presentation"